Petitions

 • Where a Petition has been signed by fewer than 10 people, it will be treated as a joint letter and forwarded directly to the appropriate Officer for action as an operational item.
 These will not be tabled at Ordinary Meetings.

-• A petition generated via an online or electronic process that does not contain the signatures of the persons who are represented as having supported it will be accepted only if it complies with all other provisions of sub-clause 1).
+• A petition generated via an online or electronic process that does not contain the signatures of the persons who are represented as having supported it will be accepted only if it complies with all other provisions (i.e. includes the names, full addresses (either postal or electronic) of at least 10 people).

 • Every page of a Petition must be a single-or double-sided page of paper and not be attached to any piece of paper other than another page of the Petition.